Skip to main content

 console.log("Resources updated");

-const resources = await session.connector.listAllResources();
+const resources = await session.listAllResources();

 // Update your UI or cache